Apply for loan on HIPL app available on Google PlayStore and App Store - Download Now

 • Transaction History: Overview of previous transactions across various accounts.

-• Account Types: Types of accounts held, such as savings or current accounts.
+• Account Types: Types of accounts held, such as savings accounts.

 • Credit Relationship: Overview of the customer's credit relationship with the bank.